Spring Boot ConfigurationProperties tutorial

-A Spring Boot configuration example
+Spring Boot @ConfigurationProperties example

 The sample project settings are as follows:

-• GroupId: com.mcnz.spring.configuration.example
+• GroupId: com.mcnz.spring.configuration.example.

-• ArtifactId: spring-configuration-example
+• ArtifactId: spring-configuration-example.

-• Version: 1.0-SNAPSHOT
+• Version: 1.0-SNAPSHOT.

-• Name: Spring Configuration Tutorial
+• Name: Spring Configuration Tutorial.

-Spring Boot project
+Spring Boot Starter Wizard.

 Spring Boot projects store their configuration data in a properties file.
 By convention, this Spring configuration file is placed in the resources folder of the project and named application.properties.

-Location of Spring Boot application.properties file
+Figure 2.
+Location of Spring Boot application.properties file.

-The Spring application.properties file
+Spring's application.properties file

-• basic String data;
+• Basic String data.

-• a list of values;
+• A list of values.

-• an inner class with properties.
+• An inner class with properties.

 #Spring Boot configuration file example